scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ```bash
 si inst input <instance-id> --content-type "application/x-ndjson"
 ```
-Then you can send it JSON strings separated by newline characters.
+Then you can send JSON strings separated by newline characters.

 ### Typescript
 Sequences that only consumes data should be typed as [WritableApp](https://hub.scramjet.org/docs/types/modules#writableapp).